 Alumina Limited believes that solutions to global water management issues require future technology advances combined with full community, government and business involvement and cooperation.

 Water scarcity has the potential to impact AWAC’s costs, production volume and financial performance.
-Most material to Alumina Limited are AWAC’s operations in Western Australia , which is recognised as a region subject to water-stress, having experienced changing rainfall patterns in recent years.
+In AWAC the largest water users are the alumina refineries.
+Most material to Alumina Limited are AWAC’s operations in Western Australia , which is recognised as a region subject to water-stress, having experienced changing rainfall patterns in recent years leading to a drying climate.

 Alcoa of Australia (AofA) has undertaken several initiatives to conserve water, increase water efficiency and reduce water quality requirements, which include: